Ricardo-1/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive is used for quick deployment and widths are hard coded.

+Responsive uses responsive units throughout the site.
+Site can acconnodate thousands of devices and that causes it to take much longer to build.

 2. Describe what it means to be mobile first vs desktop first.

+What the site is built for first.
+Mobile first means mobile devices get a site first and desktops down the line.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it makes it so that each whole unit of rem is equal to a size 10px.
+It used for easy math and responsiveness.

 4. How would you describe preprocessing to someone new to CSS?

+Its used for simplification of code and organization.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+How everything can be nested as well as media queries.
+The two things I am having a hard time with are:
+1) imgs and paragraphs dont seem to respond to my media queries.
+They are just too large or too small no matter what and it is only the ones provided already.
+Anything I "build" seems to respond just fine.
+2) actually its just that ^^^.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.